In 2019 eOcambo Foundation has been involved in various projects, some initiated by our guests and staff.

 Guests who book one of our hotels directly through our website can receive their last night free when they sponsor a bicycle, then to thank them, eOcambo is offering 20% off room rates, food and beverage plus 30% off spa treatments when guests extend their stay.

-The eOcambo Foundation is donating 100 bicycles to Rural School Children thanks to the generosity of our wonderful guests.
-We hope to donate more in 2020.
+The eOcambo Foundation has bicycles to Rural School Children thanks to the generosity of our wonderful guests.
+We hope to donate once a month in 2020.

 Pcheck Chrome Primary School